jabl/puppet-nfs4keys/README.md

 ## What nfs4keys affects

-Creates a file /etc/sysctl.d/66-keycache-nfs4.conf executes sysctl whenever it changes.
+Creates a file /etc/sysctl.d/66-keycache-nfs4.conf, and executes sysctl whenever it changes.
+Ensures that the keyutils package is installed.

 ## Usage